 $\bullet$ The {\bf server} performs the work required by each task assigned to it.
 It has an internal state with two components.
-The first is the {\em availability} state, which indicates whether the server is available to start a new task or is busy.
+The first is the {\em availability} state, which indicates whether the server is currently working on a task or is available to start a new one.
 We assume that the server is non-preemptive, which in our context means that the server gets busy when it starts work on a new task, and it becomes available again only after the task is completed.
-The second component of the state is termed {\em action-dependent} and takes values in a finite set of positive integers, which represent parameters that affect the performance of the server.
-More specifically, we assume that the action-dependent state determines the probability that, within a given time-period, the server can complete a task.
-Hence, a decrease in performance causes an increase in the expected time needed to service a task.
-Such an action-dependent state could, for instance, represent the battery charge level of an energy harvesting module that powers the server or the status of arousal or fatigue of a human operator that assists the server or supervises the work.
+The second component of the state is finite-valued and is termed {\em activity}.
+It accounts for the cumulative effect of the history of task assignments on resources that influence the performance of the server.
+Such an activity state could, for instance, account for the battery charge level of an energy harvesting module that powers the server~(see~Section~\ref{subsec:Example}) or the status of arousal or fatigue of a human operator that assists the server or supervises the work.
+In our framework, the activity state plays a central role in that it determines the server performance understood as the probability that, within a given time-period, the server can complete a task.
+Namely, a decrease in performance causes an increase in the expected time needed to service a task.